-“The American Jewish Congress stands opposed to the Paris Peace Conference led by France onand the possibility of any further untoward one-sided and anti-Israel resolutions at the UN Security Council meeting set on .
+“The American Jewish Congress stands opposed to the Paris Peace Conference led by France on January 15thand the possibility of any further untoward one-sided and anti-Israel resolutions at the UN Security Council meeting set two days later on January 17th.
 We also support the decision taken by Israeli Prime Minister Benjamin Netanyahu not to attend the summit.
 The way the outgoing Obama administration has acted in its final weeks in office, allowing the adoption of the anti-Israel resolution by the Security Council on December 23rd, 2016, has given the impression that this summit and subsequent Security Council meeting will be biased against Israel.

 “President Obama is continuing to use his final days in Office to wrongly influence the peace process.
 It is a long-standing convention that an outgoing administration does not take it upon themselves to make major policy changes in the lead up to the inauguration of their successor.
 The Paris talks should be postponed, as the newly elected President should have the opportunity to represent the U.S. on this issue.
 Until then, the United States should maintain the status quo and oppose resolutions against Israel by international bodies, rather than turning their back on years of foreign policy.